gemfire/gemfire-developer-website/content/blog/remote-gradle-build-cache.md

    * Maybe we have remote teams that span WAN sites, we could replicate the region across a wan and have multiples sites and teams sharing artifacts.

-## Want to learn more about VMware Gemfire?
+## Want to learn more about VMware GemFire?

 More [tutorials/examples](https://github.com/gemfire/gemfire-examples) of Apache Geode </br>